Programs

 Volunteer

-FAAS could not function without volunteers, and we always need more!
+FAAS could not function without our fantastic volunteers, and we always need more!
 Help us care for our animals and get them adopted as quickly as possible.
 We offer a variety of volunteering opportunities for adults, teens and seniors.
 We provide all training, a volunteer e-newsletter, volunteer appreciation events, and more.
 Read more about volunteering here.

 Seniors For Seniors